EricZinda/Perplexity/backlog.md

 - Do a good answer for "what are your specials?"
+- I'd like 2 steaks at the front door -> doesn't work
+- I'd like 2 tables at the front door -> very slow and: There isn't a thing in the system
+  - First problem is that we execute all of the would_v terms even though we don't actually implement them

+- How ESL is dealing with Cardinals?
 - Demo for summit
   - card() not in rstr
 - Not issues: For Example23